Police examine online videos, writings possibly linked to Minneapolis church shooting suspect - Local News 8

 “He was associated with similar online subcultures and nihilistic violence, he had a very confusing mix of materials in his manifesto, and generally we saw a lot of efforts to misdirect and or troll,” Zoschak said.

-The suspect’s last known address was at Westman’s father’s home about a 20-minute walk from Annunciation, in an affluent neighborhood of south Minneapolis.
-Police were searching the residence Wednesday afternoon.
+The suspect’s last known address was at Westman’s father’s home about a 20-minute walk from Annunciation, on a quiet block of craftsman bungalows.

+The elder Westman and a woman were seen by several neighbors sitting on the curb on Wednesday, looking stricken as law enforcement officers from various agencies went through their house.

+Jim White, 57, who lives across the street, described them as a friendly couple who, when they learned White was working on a landscaping project, gave him hundreds of cement blocks to create a planter that now adorns his front lawn.

 The suspected shooter’s mother worked at Annunciation from 2016 through 2021, according to social media posts.

-Note: Editor's note: EDITOR’S NOTE: This story was updated with additional details on the suspect.